 According to some (unconfirmed) reports , the KY-78 (and therefore

-also the KY-68) was compromised in the early 1990s.
-Nevertheless it was
+probably the KY-68 as well) was compromised in the early 1990s.

 Speech is digitized first using Continuous Variable Slope Delta modulation

 (CVSD) with a data rate that is selectable between 16 and 32 kbit/s.
 This

 allows connection to virtually any military digital switch, using digital

 (non-secure) voice data.
 In this mode, it is compatible with the TA-1042

 For signaling, it uses conditioned diphase modulation with 8-bit cyclic

 permuted code words.
 This was also used with the Philips Spendex 50

 Like the Spendex 50,